weibeld-personalisation/windows/README.md

 1. Overwrite the content of the settings file with the custom settings in [`settings.json`](https://github.com/weibeld/windows-terminal-settings/blob/main/settings.json)
 1. Save the Windows Terminal settings file and restart Windows Terminal

 > As mentioned, Windows Terminal is the only terminal application that you will ever need from now on.
-WSL will run from Windows Terminal, and if you need _Command Prompt_ or _PowerShell_ you can run them in Windows Terminal too (through their corresponding profiles).
+WSL will run in Windows Terminal, and if you need a _PowerShell_ or _Command Prompt_ shell, you can run them in Windows Terminal too (through their corresponding profiles).

 ### 7. Install Git for Windows